 3. How much notice do you need to be able to reschedule the time slot?

-If you can rebook the time slot, there’s often no need to take drastic measures to bring down the number of cancellations.
+If you can rebook the time slot, there’s often no need to take drastic measures to reduce cancellations.

 Consider the bigger picture to understand which solutions might be viable for solving the problem and which may not.
-If your proposed policy doesn’t help you get the notice you need to reschedule, then you may want to adjust it to fix that.
+If your proposed policy doesn’t help you get the notice you need to reschedule, you may want to adjust it.

 But there’s still more.